Tax in Cambodia

 Who is a Cambodian tax resident?

-Tax residents either maintain domicile/principal place of abode in Cambodia OR are physically present more than 182 days in any 12-month period.
-Residents taxed on worldwide income.
+Tax residents either maintain their domicile or principal place of abode in Cambodia, OR are physically present for more than 182 days in any 12-month period ending in the relevant tax year.
+Residents are taxed on worldwide income.
+Non-residents are taxed only on Cambodian-source income, typically at a 14% flat withholding rate.

 What are the Cambodian personal income tax rates?